Donation Basics: Step-By-Step

 Watch A Donor Describe Her Experience

-This website is for general educational and informational purposes only and does not provide medical, legal, insurance, employment, financial, or tax advice.
+This website is for general educational and awareness purposes only and does not provide medical, legal, insurance, employment, financial, or tax advice.
 Nothing on this site is a substitute for advice from your own physician, primary care provider, insurer, employer, attorney, financial advisor, or the living donor or transplant staff at a qualified transplant hospital.
-Medical suitability, transplant eligibility, donor evaluation, risks, benefits, testing, surgery, recovery, insurance coverage, and donor protections can only be determined by qualified professionals who know your individual circumstances.
-Use of this site and reliance on any information is at your own risk
+Medical suitability, transplant eligibility, donor evaluation, risks, benefits, testing, surgery, recovery, insurance coverage, financial assistance, and donor protections can only be determined by qualified professionals who know your individual circumstances.
+Use of this site and reliance on any information is at your own risk.
+Original Kidney4 content, materials, framework, donor activation model, campaign structure, and related materials are owned by Kidney4 LLC and may not be copied, adapted, rebranded, republished, distributed, scraped, used to create similar services, or used to create derivative materials without written permission.